robatwilliams/openai-excel-functions/README.md

 # OpenAI API Functions for Excel

-> Create OpenAI chat completions from an Excel formula
+> Create OpenAI chat completions from Excel formulas

 Developer oriented Excel add-in that provides `=OAI.CHAT_COMPLETE()` and helpers.
 Use the power of spreadsheets for prompt engineering, prompt decomposition, prototyping systems, and more.